n8n-io/n8n-docs/docs/workflow/api/pagination.md

 ---
-title: "WF² API pagination"
+title: "Workflow² API pagination"
-description: WF² uses API keys to authenticate API calls.
+description: The default page size is 100 results.
+You can change the page size limit.
+The maximum permitted size is 250.
 tags:
   - WF²
   - API